 This hierarchy was further emphasised as, again like their industrial counterparts, those in agricultural professions were often openly declared to be secondary despite their key role in the prosecution of war.
 It was often both explicitly stated, and implicitly implied, that the farmers' fundamental role was to aid those who were fighting.
-As stated by Churchill in 1940, and reported by The Times, the farmers' role was to 'liberate the Navy and our merchant shipping for the movement of the considerable armies which will certainly be required'.48 This sentiment was replicated, for example, in a 1941 Scottish Agricultural Industries advert which stated 'Farmers - they rely on you - You depend on the Royal Navy to maintain our life-lines and defend our coasts.
+As stated by Churchill in 1940, and reported by The Times, the farmers' role was to 'liberate the Navy and our merchant shipping for the movement of the considerable armies which will certainly be required'.
+This sentiment was replicated, for example, in a 1941 Scottish Agricultural Industries advert which stated 'Farmers - they rely on you - You depend on the Royal Navy to maintain our lifelines and defend our coasts.
 They depend on you to provide food for those they have left at home...
-The Navy defend us and they need you too produce all you can.'300 working together, the image focuses only upon the Royal Navy therefore showing the agricultural worker to be of secondary importance.
+The Navy defend us and they need you too produce all you can.'
+Although the text emphasises the persistent wartime theme of unity and working together, the image focuses only upon the Royal Navy therefore showing the agricultural worker to be of secondary importance.
 This suggests that although they were considered vital, their role was still to help those who could really win the war.
 This reinforces the notion of a hierarchy of male contributions to the war effort.

-300 'Farmers - they Rely On You', The Glasgow Herald, 26 March 1941, p.5.
+&lt;sup>300 'Farmers - they Rely On You', The Glasgow Herald, 26 March 1941, p.5.